 All of these questions will help you much later down the road to reduce wasted time and expenses.

 Next, think about the materials that you’ll need for your product.
 Metal is popular for durability, but other materials might make more sense depending on what you’re making.
 For example, if your item needs to withstand extreme heat or cold, then metal may not be the best option because it doesn’t conduct heat well.
-Once you’ve decided on which type of material to use, research fabricators and compare prices.
+Once you’ve decided on which type of material to use, research metal fabrication companies and compare prices.

 Design Your Project Using Computer-Aided Design (CAD) Software